 In fact, Festinger suggested that in some cases, people cope with inconsistency by disregarding it entirely and simply blindly believing whatever they want.

 Factors that can play a role in how people experience cognitive dissonance include:

-- The nature of the belief: When the inconsistency involves a personal core belief that is central to a person’s identity, they are more likely to experience discomfort to a higher degree.
+- The nature of the belief: When the inconsistency involves a personal core belief central to a person’s identity, they are more likely to experience discomfort to a higher degree.

 - The degree of disparity: A small inconsistency is less likely to trigger uneasy feelings than a substantial conflict.

-- The importance of the belief: If the disparity involves a belief that has great importance to the individual, they will experience stronger feelings of dissonance.
+- The importance of the belief: If the disparity involves a belief that is important to the individual, they will experience stronger feelings of dissonance.

 Cognitive dissonance can motivate people to take steps to reduce the discomfort or distress that they feel.
-The more dissonance people feel, the more likely they are to do something about it.
+The more dissonance people feel, the more likely they will do something about it.